YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 ## Multi-layer Path Splicing Scenario of fgOTN

+As defined in {{ITU-T_G.709}}, fgODUflex are not directly mapped over an OTN link but first multiplexed into a server-layer ODUk.
+Therefore one or more server-layer ODUk tunnel needs to be setup between two fgOTN switching nodes to carry fgODUflex traffic and the type of server-layer ODUk tunnel can be different on different hops along the fgOTN path.

-Some operators that would like to provide the paths when there could be different switching capabilities of nodes in their LSP, so that the MDSC coordinator can clearly display multi-layer paths and the relationship between primary-path and secondary-path.
-In the current network, not all nodes in the operator network support fgOTN, as shown in figure 2, node f1, f2, f3 and f4 support fgOTN, node N-f5 and node N-f6 do not support fgOTN.
-To present the end-to-end multi-layer primary-path and secondary-path of the services on the client side, it is necessary to complete the end-to-end path splicing based on the the ODU tunnel information associated with the fgotn tunnel.
+In the current network, not all nodes in the operator network support fgOTN switching: for example, in {{fig-multi-layer}}, nodes f1, f2, f3, and f4 support fgOTN while nodes N-f5 and  N-f6 do not support fgOTN.
+Therefore, server-layer ODUk tunnels can be switched on transit nodes.

-In {{fig-service}}, assuming that the server layer ODUk tunnel for the fgOTN primary tunnel from node f1 to node f2 is ODU0, the server layer tunnel from node f2 to node f3 is ODU2, and the server layer tunnel from node f3 to node f4 is ODU1.
-Assuming the server layer ODUk tunnel for the fgOTN secondary tunnel from node f1 to node f2 is ODU2.
-We need to setup four server layer ODUk tunnels before setting up an fgODUflex tunnel with a primary path and a secondary path to provide protection.
-To support multi-layer path splicing, we should make some extension on the dependency tunnel structure or on the path element, such as extending the working roles and index of the tunnels.
+Some operators would like to clearly display these multi-layer paths and, in case of protection configuration, also the relationship between the primary and secondary paths used to support an fgOTN service.

+To report the end-to-end multi-layer primary and secondary paths of an fgOTN services, it is necessary to complete the end-to-end fgOTN path information with the information of the server-layer ODUk tunnels of fgOTN tunnels.

+For example, in {{fig-multi-layer}} the primary path of the protected fgOTN service can use the following server-layer ODUk tunnels:

+1. An ODU0 server-layer tunnel from node f1 to node f2
+1. An ODU2 server-layer tunnel from node f2 to node f3
+1. An ODU1 server-layer tunnel from node f3 to node f4

+The secondary path is using an ODU2 server-layer tunnel from node f1 to node f4 (switched on transit nodes N-f5 and N-f6).

 ~~~~ ascii-art
                    +-----+            +-----+